networkimprov/mnm/README.md

 which may be followed by arbitrary format 8-bit data:
 `001f{ ... <"dataLen":uint> }dataLen 8-bit bytes of data`

+Ack responses from the server have the following required headers:
+`"id":string, "msgid":string, <"error":string>`

+Messages from the server have the following required message headers:
+`"id":string, "from":string, "posted":string, "headsum":uint`

 0. TmtpRev gives the latest recognized protocol version; it must be the first message
 `{"op":0, "id":"1"}`
 Response `{"op":"tmtprev", "id":"1"}`